-Take of the heat and add the porridge oats, salt and desiccated coconut, if applicable.
+Take off the heat and add the porridge oats, salt and desiccated coconut, if applicable.
 Mix together the ingredients until evenly combined.
 Turn the mixture into the prepared baking tray, spread evenly and firm down well with a fork/the back of a spoon.

 For a soft and chewy flapjack, bake for about 20 minutes until a light-medium golden colour.
 Wait a bit longer if you prefer a crispy, well-cooked flapjack.

-Run a knife round the edge to loosen the flapjack, leave for 5 minutes, and then mark into bars or squares.
+Run a knife around the edge to loosen the flapjack, leave for 5 minutes, and then mark into bars or squares.
 Leave in the tin until cold before cutting into pieces and removing to a wire rack.

 Muesli: Replace the oats with 300g of your favourite muesli.